 Where massage can help ease symptoms, Alexander addresses the structural roots of the problems and empowers the student to relieve their own pain and tension, and rediscover ease, strength, flexibility, and joy in every activity of life.

-I teach private lessons in Alexander Technique in Portland, Oregon.
-I am a certified Alexander Teacher and a faculty member at the Alexander Alliance International.
+I teach private Alexander Technique lessons in Portland, Oregon.
+I am a certified Alexander Technique Teacher and a faculty member at The Contemporary Alexander School and Alexander Alliance International.
 I’ve been studying Alexander work for over a decade, first as a young dancer finding efficiency, strength, and presence, and later after a spine injury that me severely incapacitated.
-Alexander not only restored my health, function, and dance career after the injury, but it has also allowed me to awaken to a stronger and smarter body and a deeper understanding of myself.
+Alexander Technique not only restored my health, function, and dance career after the injury, but also allowed me to awaken to a stronger, smarter body and a deeper understanding of myself.
 I work with the way our bodies wear our personal histories, past injuries, culture, social “norms”, and belief systems.
 I am interested in the decolonization of our bodies.
 I enjoy working with a diverse clientele in terms of identity, lived experience, activities, and areas of interest.
 I studied at, and am certified by, the Alexander Alliance US (Alexander Alliance International, Contemporary Alexander School).
 I am a heterosexual, white-identified, cis-gendered woman and use the pronouns she/her/hers.

 Living life with less pain and more freedom